Westwood Works 1903-2003

 The Works buildings had all gone by the end of August and the multi-storey office blocks by the end of October.

-All that remains of Westwood Works at the end of 2003 are the two-storey Personnel Department building (used as a site office by Interserve), and the Apprentice School and Holdings Company building (acquired by NTL/VirginMedia).
-The exterior of the Apprentice School is preserved in its original state as it is now a designated Listed Building.
+All that remained of Westwood Works at the end of 2003 were the two-storey Personnel Department building (used as a site office by Interserve, and the last to be demolished before the landscaping of what was to become Baker Park), and the Apprentice School and Holdings Company buildings which had been acquired by NTL/VirginMedia.
+These latter two buildings are still (2021) standing and in use.
+The exterior of the Apprentice School is preserved in its original state despite it not being a Listed Building, as many people believe.
+It is however registered on Peterborough's List of Heritage Assets, meaning that there is a presumption against demolition and any exterior alterations need approval.

 The second photograph from the left in the last row shows one of the huge machines used to crush all of the brick and concrete rubble from the Works and Office buildings so that it could be incorporated into the landscaping.
 Only metal scrap was removed from the site.